lauralwd/MIKC_tree/README.md

 ([ipynb](https://github.com/lauralwd/MIKC_tree/blob/master/MIKC_tree_workflow-basalclades-v2.ipynb)
 [html](https://htmlpreview.github.io/?https://github.com/lauralwd/MIKC_tree/blob/master/docs/MIKC_tree_workflow-basalclades-v2.ipynb)
 [iToL_gt4](https://itol.embl.de/tree/13121158204159901593010248))
-I add _Salivinia cuculata_ sequences from [fernbase](fernbase.org) and remove some sequences that were behaving oddly due too large horizontal gaps in the alignment.
+I add _Salivinia cuculata_ [sequences](data/salvinia_sequences/salivinia_fernbase_blast_results_uniq.fasta) from [fernbase](fernbase.org) and remove some sequences that were behaving oddly due too large horizontal gaps in the alignment.
-Finally the _Chara globularis_ MADS1 sequence was added, like in the 1kP capstone paper to serve as an outgroup.
+Finally the _Chara globularis_ MADS1 sequence was added, like in the [1kP capstone paper](https://doi.org/10.1038/s41586-019-1693-2) to serve as an outgroup.

 In `algal sequences.ipynb`
 ([ipynb](https://github.com/lauralwd/MIKC_tree/blob/master/algal%20sequences.ipynb)
 [html](https://htmlpreview.github.io/?https://github.com/lauralwd/MIKC_tree/blob/master/docs/algal_sequences.html)
 )
-I extract and align all sequences from the MIKC orthogroup from the 1kP project in an effort to identify those algal sequences which truly have all four domains: M, I, K and C.
+I extract and align all algal sequences from the MIKC orthogroup from the 1kP project in an effort to identify those algal sequences which truly have all four domains: M, I, K and C.
 We found that in this orthogroup sequences almost always have the highly conserved M domain, but often lack the IKC domains or part thereof.
 Based on these results, we proceed only with algal sequences that contain all four domains.